 - 8. Authority to issue Shares up to 50 per centum (50%) of the issued shares in the Capital of the Company - (a) THAT pursuant to Section 161 of the Companies Act, Cap.
-50 and Rule 806 of the Listing Manual of the SGX-ST, the Directors of the Company be authorised and empowered to: - (i) issue shares and convertible securities in the Company ("shares") whether by way of rights, bonus or otherwise; and/or at any time and upon such terms and conditions and for such purposes and to such persons as the Directors of the Company may in their absolute discretion deem fit; and provided that:

-(ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into shares,
+50 and Rule 806 of the Listing Manual of the SGX-ST, the Directors of the Company be authorised and empowered to: - (i) issue shares and convertible securities in the Company ("shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into shares.